So, how do you differentiate your business from your competitors?

-The unique selling proposition (USP) is what differentiates you from other existing businesses in your field.
+The unique selling proposition (USP) differentiates you from other businesses in your field.
 It could be different technology, superior service, a more accessible interface, greater specialization, exclusive memberships or clubs, added value compared to competitors, location, culture, delivery speed, greater expertise, more accessible access, or various other things.

 Trout also teamed up with Al Ries to write The 22 Immutable Laws of Marketing, a book designed to help business owners re-evaluate their marketing practices.
 I’ve written a blog post about my favorite takeaways from that book, but it feels vital to touch on a few.

-Also essential: is the Law of Perception: “Marketing is not a battle of products; it’s a battle of perceptions.”
+The law of Perception is also essential: “Marketing is not a battle of products; it’s a battle of perceptions.”
 The quality and price of the product itself matter much less than the idea of the product that your customer takes away.

 Coach Dave